A power of attorney is a legal document that grants decision-making authority to someone (the agent) on behalf of another person (the principal).

 A power of attorney is an incredibly helpful document when properly used.
 If your agent is abusing their authority or not acting in your best interest, it is time to revoke that power.

-At Massingill, we can help you prepare a revocation letter and create a new power of attorney document.
+At Massingill, an experienced Texas estate planning lawyer can help you prepare a revocation letter and create a new power of attorney document.

 Our goal is to make the process as seamless and simple as possible.
 We achieve this by combining our legal experience and collaborating as a team.